ccinkosky/CinkoMVC/README.md

 }
 ```

-The database connection is established using PDO, which allows for many database options:
+The database connection is established using PDO, which allows for many database types:
  * MySQL
  * PostgreSQL
  * Oracle